 What to Do First?

-If a sewage back-up occurs, take immediate steps to seal sink, tub and floor drains.
+If a sewage back-up occurs, stop using any water in the house.
+Then take immediate steps to seal sink, tub and floor drains.
 Plug toilets with something like a string mop or wad of rags.
 Try to determine if the blockage is in your household plumbing alone, or if it is in the main sewer line.
 Call neighbors and ask if they are experiencing any back-up or slowness in their drains.
 If so, the problem may be in the main sewer line.

 Next...
 Call Us....24-hrs.
 (703) 335-7990